bja43/anc-prob/README.md

 instances: 506
 ```

-Next, we choose a parameteric model class to fit to the data.
-Our dataset has 13 continuous variables and one binary variable, so we choose the Lee and Hastie model class because it can be applied to mixed datasets.
+Next, we choose a parameteric model to fit to the data.
+Our dataset contains 13 continuous variables and one binary variable, so we choose the Lee and Hastie model because it can be applied to mixed datasets.

 ```python
 # Create the model and AP object